Become a Qualification Creator

 Consultants form a vital part of the design and development and ensure the qualification created is rounded, suitable and correct.
 They provide feedback on all or parts of the qualification to allow further development from the Creators and give points for note to the iPET Network team regarding the industry area being covered.
 Consultants can be from a wider range of areas including those from an education background who can scrutinise the qualification and it's suitability.
 Consultants also form part of the final sign off of a qualification.
 Again, no payment is available for this role but often a Consultants driving force is the desire to improve and have education that supports an area they care about for example; a recent Consultant for iPET Network Level 2 Award in Protecting Human and Animals in Today's Society - Qualification Number 603/7903/0 was Jan Hughes from Care for The Paw, a charity that supports homeless people and their pets living on the streets of Liverpool.
 Jan's feedback has enabled a qualification to be designed that will encourage animal professionals to support vulnerable people in our society and the ethos aligns with that of her charity.
 There is also the opportunity for commercial development with Consultants becoming Training Providers who can sell and deliver the course.

-iPET Network is clear in it's mission to be the Awarding Organisation of choice for the Canine and Feline sector and successful qualification development is key to this.
+iPET Network is clear in it's mission to be the Awarding Organisation of choice for the Animal Care and Veterinary Science sector and successful qualification development is key to this.

 If you feel you have the skills, ideas and drive to work with us in creating new and exciting qualifications, email us at email@example.com.